NickvisionApps/libnick/docs/app.md

 Here are some key points when defining your own configuration objects:
 - Your data object's constructor must take `const std::string& key` and `const std::string& appName` parameters and pass it to `DataFileBase`'s constructor.
-    - Although you will not use `key` and `appName` in your own implementation, it is required for `DataFileBase`'s functionality and will be filled-in by the `Aura::getDataFile()` method.
+    - Although you will not use `key` and `appName` in your own implementation, it is required for `DataFileBase`'s functionality and will be filled-in by the `DataFileManager`.
 - `DataFileBase` exposes a protected `m_json` object which you must use in your implementation of getting and storing variables of your data object.
     - If this `m_json` object is not used, your data object will not be stored to disk correctly.
 - You must explicitly call the `save` method on your configuration object when you want to save the configuration to disk.
 Writing to the `m_json` object is not enough to trigger saving the file on disk.